Native Americans of Colorado

 Key Lecture Points

-- At one point, Native Americans were the population of Colorado.
-However, illness, inter-tribal warfare, most importantly, conflict with US settlers and the US government in the 19th Century eventually led to forced settlement treaties that drove most Native Americans out of Colorado.
-Today, the Colorado Native American population is just 1.2%, just slightly above the national population of 1%.
+- Native Americans were the original population of Colorado.
+However, illness, inter-tribal warfare and conflict with white settlers and the United States government eventually led to forced settlement treaties that drove most Native Americans out of Colorado.
+Today, Native Americans make up just 1.1% of the population of Colorado.

 - The history of Native Americans is central to the history of the state of Colorado, including the foundation of Denver over 150 years ago.
-By understanding this history, we can understand much more about how the area was founded, including why so many of our local counties, parks, neighborhoods, and towns are named after Native American tribes.
+By understanding this history, we can understand much more about how the area was founded, including why so many of our counties, parks, neighborhoods, and towns have Native American names.

-- In the present day, Native Americans of Colorado (and the country) are more widely accepted and celebrated than in years past.
-The cultural heritage of the various tribes of Colorado (from the ancient Anasazi ruins of Mesa Verde to the modern Pow-Wow) is one of the key elements of the history Colorado.
-That said, Colorado Native Americans are also struggling to maintain their rich heritage.
+- In the present day, Native Americans of Colorado (and in the United States as a whole) are more widely accepted and celebrated than in years past.
+The cultural heritage of the various tribes of Colorado is one of the key elements of the history of Colorado.
+That said, Native Americans throughout the country are struggling to maintain their rich heritage.

 - Who do you think held the rights to the land, the early Native Americans or the settlers?
 Was violence on either side justified as a means to an end?